Inter Pipeline walks away from Pembina deal in favor of Brookfield bid - Up News Info

 “While we are disappointed with this outcome, we will continue to seek opportunities for growth through focused acquisitions,” Pembina Chief Executive Officer Mick Dilger said.

-($1 = 1.2563 Canadian dollars) (Reporting by Arunima Kumar in Bengaluru; Editing by Sriraj Kalluvila and Arun Koyyur)
+($1 = 1.2563 Canadian dollars) (Reporting by Arunima Kumar in Bengaluru; Additional reporting by Akriti Sharma; Editing by Sriraj Kalluvila, Arun Koyyur and Maju Samuel)